 What organizations sponsor it?

-Teachers in Industry is sponsored by the University of Arizona’s Department of Teaching, Learning & Sociocultural Studies, the University of Aizona's STEM Learning Center, the Southern Arizona Leadership Council and Tucson Values Teachers.
+Teachers in Industry is sponsored by the University of Arizona’s Department of Teaching, Learning & Sociocultural Studies, the University of Arizona's STEM Learning Center, the Southern Arizona Leadership Council and Tucson Values Teachers.

 How do the sponsors benefit?

 Teachers in Industry sponsors recognize that Arizona is in urgent need of high-quality STEM teachers who understand how STEM is used in the real world.
 STEM businesses and industries are concerned about the workforce of the future and also about the quality of education in general, because their employees send their children to Arizona schools.
 Developing the best teachers and keeping them in the profession is key.
-To do that, Teachers in Industry provides teachers in the master's degree option with a substantial tuition support for up to three years while they are in the program, helps them implement strategies for bringing STEM practices from their workplaces to their classrooms, and involves them in a network of support—fellow STEM teachers, industry partners and university faculty—that continues after their final year in the program.
+To do that, Teachers in Industry offers teachers the option to offset their tuition costs, helps them implement strategies for bringing STEM practices from their workplaces to their classrooms, and involves them in a network of support—fellow STEM teachers, industry partners and university faculty—that continues after their final year in the program.

 How do the students benefit?